FROM: 4 weeks: £1095 | 8 weeks: £1915 | 12 weeks: £2825

 The rural schools of South Africa are often under-funded and lack the adequate resources needed to teach the many students that attend, as a result many key subject areas tend to get overlooked; particularly within the technology field.

-The Wild Coast Teaching project is based in Chintsa, a beautiful little coastal village, on the East Coast of South Africa, halfway between Cape Town and Durban.
+The Wild Coast Schools Volunteer project is based in Chintsa, a beautiful little coastal village, on the East Coast of South Africa, halfway between Cape Town and Durban.
 Computer literacy is rare in this region and in the few schools that have electricity, very few have reliable computers.
 Even when the schools are equipped it is common that there isn’t the knowledge and experience amongst the teachers to successfully pass any skills to the students.
 This volunteer project aims to equip the local schools with computers and put into place the necessary training and continued support to allow the students to learn valuable IT skills.

 The South Africa Wild Coast Schools project was the first volunteer programme worldwide to receive the Fair Trade Tourism accreditation.